Home HeadphonesHeadphone Monitoring Buying Guides The 14 Best Studio Headphones For Mixing, Mastering, And Music Production

 The K240 Studio has been around in some form or fashion for many years dating back to the ’70s.

-What makes the K240 stand out for mixing is its insane levels of detail –
+What makes it stand out for mixing is its insane levels of detail; almost as if the instruments are under a microscope.

 The realistic nature of how the K240 presents music is almost alarming at times.

-These were songs I grew up with that sounded completely fresh and new, with layers of detail that I was previously unaware of.
+I remember listening to Motown tracks and thinking I was hearing them for the first time.
+These were songs I grew up with, but the K240 made them sound completely fresh and new, with layers of detail I was previously unaware of.

 What you won’t like

-• Comfort on the K240 has always been sub-par to downright bad.
-Because the cups are incredibly shallow, your ears will touch the drivers over top of the cloth material and it starts to hurt after about 30-45 minutes.
+Because the cups are incredibly shallow, your ears will touch the drivers over top of the cloth material, and it starts to hurt after about 30-45 minutes.

 Philips SHP9500